 If you're looking for something to specifically filter the air, look into getting an air purifier.

 Empty the water daily and rinse the base.
 Pennington recommended cleaning a portable humidifier every 72 hours — this requires scrubbing the tank to rid any built-up film.
 You’re also best served using distilled water.
 Otherwise, naturally occurring minerals can build up in the tank and compromise air quality.

 Another word of caution, when it comes to the vapor, less is more.
 Keep humidity between 30 and 50 percent, advised Pennington.
 Some models have built-in humidity monitors.
 If they don't, Parsons suggests buying a room hydrometer, which can be found inexpensively at the hardware store.

 If you don’t have a humidifier attached to your furnace, a stand-alone model to be used in a specific room (usually a bedroom) comes in handy.
-If you're looking for the best humidifier for the bedroom, or for anywhere else in the house, here are seven that will get the job done:
+If you're looking for the best humidifier for the bedroom, or for anywhere else in the house, here are 11 that will get the job done.

-The best-selling humidifier on Amazon right now is an ultrasonic cool mist device.
+This popular option from Amazon is an ultrasonic cool mist device.
 Ultrasonic cool mist humidifiers run quietly, so they’re best for bedrooms, according to Pennington.